-Within the Whetstone Creek watershed, forest cover is abundant near the waterways and within the riparian areas.
+In addition to the parklands located within the watershed, forest cover is also abundant near the waterways and within the riparian areas of the Walnut Creek Watershed.
 The Ohio Department of Natural Resources (ODNR) states that 31 percent of Ohio is forested; however, the majority of those resources are located in south and southeastern Ohio.
-According to the USGS Stream Stats website, 19 percent of the Whetstone Creek Watershed is covered by forests.4 Woodlands are an important natural resource for a variety of reasons.
+According to the National Land Cover Dataset, approximately 14 percent of the entire Walnut Creek watershed is categorized as forested.9 The Walnut Creek main stream riparian critical canopy coverage is 19%.10 Woodlands are an important natural resource for a variety of reasons.
 They provide habitat for wildlife and rich recreational opportunities.
 They also serve the important function of cleaning our air and sequestering carbon, which would otherwise detrimentally impact our health and environmental well-being, from our atmosphere.
 Forests also permit greater water infiltration and pollution control.
-See the woodland and tree canopy protection tool on page 60 of this plan for more information on the economic benefits of this vital natural resource.
+See the woodland and tree canopy protection tool on page 66 of this plan for more information on the economic benefits of this vital natural resource and the assessed monetized value.